jonlpersson/ed-latimore/site/_resources/dick-detox.md

 type: PDF guide
 title: 'Dick Detox: The Ultimate Guide To Quitting Porn'
 description: >-
   Internet pornography has ruined many lives.
-This free guide teaches you how to finally quit porn and get your sex life back on track.
+This guide teaches you how to finally quit porn and get your sex life back on track.
 image: /assets/images/thumbnails/dick-detox-cover.jpg
 product_info: